Justin-Sawyer/recipeas-and-greens/README.md

 	`npm install -g heroku`

-7) Once this packages has been installed, log in to Heroku account from the Terminal by returning:
+7) Once this package has been installed, log in to Heroku account from the Terminal by returning:

 	`heroku login-i`